-The most important thing for modern developers is to attract an audience to their project.
-And it’s not an easy task – modern gamers already have lots and lots of most exciting and diverse experiences.
+The most important thing for modern developers is to attract an audience to their projects.
+And it’s not an easy task – modern gamers already have lots and lots of the most exciting and diverse experiences.
 Triple-A companies still try to impress everyone with new graphics and other technological advancements, which are not that impressive, actually.
 But indie devs just don’t have the budget for that, so they have to rely on originality and creative approach.
 Or a creative approach to making the game feel original.

 Actually, there is some confusion here – the game uses term “skills” for character’s abilities, like breathing fire or a kick that pushes enemies.
 And also, for level in crafting – that figure defines what items you can assemble.
 And also, for those seven areas of expertise you choose for your character at the start.

-Just like in most roguelikes, you get experience points for killing enemies, completing quests and succeeding in other actions.
+Just like in most roguelikes, you get experience points for killing enemies, completing quests, and succeeding in other actions.
 And when you get enough, to advance a level, you select in which area you want to advance.
 Each new “degree” means new ability (active or passive) and addition to characteristics.

-There are 39 “areas” of skills in the base game and 12 in DLC.
+In Dungeons of Dredmor there are 39 “areas” of skills in the base game and 12 in DLC.
 Each of them belongs to warrior, mage or thief class.
 And that class defines what characteristics will be increased if you choose to advance in each skill.

 Characteristics are Burliness, Sagacity, Nimbleness, Caddishness, Savvy, and Stubbornness.
 Even with parody names, you can easily guess, what parameters they influence – attack or defense, mana or health.
 Of course, weapons and equipment influence all parameters as well.

-There are several types of damage and status afflictions.
+Dungeons of Dredmor feat several types of damage and status afflictions.
 And not all skills/abilities are equally useful.
 So even with initial “simple” set up for your alter-ego, you will spend a lot of time figuring out a combination that it’s best for your play style.
 If you want to beat DoD, you’ll have to put a lot of thought and effort in devising your strategy.

 What type of weapon are you going to use?
 Or will it be magic?
 Or maybe you want to create golems and charm monsters, so they will fight for you?
 Some abilities from “thief” area of expertise allow you to sweep across the dungeon unseen and inflict devastating backstabs.
 And don’t forget about synergy.
 Magical ranged attacks are perfect fire support for your “pets”.
 While blacksmith skill is useful to make weapons if you picked proficiency in those.